 BI Guatemala (Silver/Black)

 We used BI more than any other ATMs because we were not charged ANY FEES for using these machines.
 (Yep.
-NO FEES But from 2017 that has changed.).
+NO FEES since 2017 that has changed.).

 The maximum withdrawal is 2,000 Quetzales per transaction.
 The fee to withdraw is now USD$4 in December 2018.